escowin/select-ssh-key/README.md

 Run the following command to use this SSH key:
 GIT_SSH_COMMAND="ssh -i C:/Users/username/.ssh/id_rsa_work" git pull origin feature/new-feature

-The SSH command has been copied to the clipboard.
-You can now paste it into the terminal.
+# Windows only
+Select a command to copy to the clipboard:
+  1. git set user email
+  2. git ssh command
+Enter the number of the command to copy (or press Enter to skip): 1

+Copied git set user email to clipboard (Use CTRL+V to paste into terminal).

+Copy another command? (y/n): y

+Select a command to copy to the clipboard:
+  1. git set user email
+  2. git ssh command
+Enter the number of the command to copy (or press Enter to skip): 2

+Copied git ssh command to clipboard (Use CTRL+V to paste into terminal).

+Copy another command? (y/n): n

+Exiting.
 ```

-The command sets GIT_SSH_COMMAND with the selected SSH key, Git operation, and branch, allowing you to execute a custom Git command with minimal effort.
+These dynamically generated commands allows custom Git command executions with minimal effort.

 ### Troubleshooting